 A population that undergoes worsening military stress throws off more and more abused children whose tragic gestations and pathetic childhoods set them up for the next paroxysm of perpetual world war.
-Famine- and terror-induced orphans from prior wars staffed many secret police agencies, they grew up to become fanatical guardians of a merciless State; a point George Orwell made in Animal Farm.
-Cambodia, Aids-riddled Africa and entire nations elsewhere fester in like manner as we sit here at ease discussing it serenely.
+Famine- and terror-induced orphans from prior wars staffed many secret police agencies and grew up to become fanatical guardians of a merciless State; a point made by George Orwell in Animal Farm.
+Cambodia, Aids-riddled Africa and entire nations elsewhere fester in like manner, as we sit here at ease discussing it serenely.
 Child soldiers have saddened and terrorized us since time began.

-Like suicidal fools, we are breeding the next generation of desperate terrorists bent on destroying the world.
-If we had taken care of them with due empathy and nurtured them properly as innocent children, we would have secured a more auspicious harvest than their grapes of wrath.
+Like suicidal imbeciles, we are breeding the next generation of desperate terrorists bent on destroying the world.
+If we had taken care of them and nurtured them properly as innocent children, we could have secured a much more auspicious harvest than their grapes of wrath.

-A brief decade from now, the means to plague entire cities and nations will replace the puny AK-47s and suicide bombs brandished these days.
-They will be more than willing and fully equipped to do so, thanks to our oh-so-clever weapon technologies and fashionable apathy: the results of our weapon indoctrination.
+A brief decade from now, the means to plague entire cities and nations will replace the puny AK-47s and suicide bombs they brandish these days.
+They will be more than willing and fully equipped to do so, thanks to our oh-so-clever weapon technologies and fashionable apathy: the outcome of our weapon indoctrination.

 Military academies and English Public Schools (private boarding schools in no way limited to England) mass-produce weapon technicians.
 Harry Potter fantasies aside, Public Schools on the British pattern offer a slavish, authoritarian environment.
 Emerging from them, cunning battle elites may obtain crude but certified training that opens many doors to power.